Install the App

 |Admin Block

-OrderMerge scans for unfulfilled orders from the same customer, compares shipping addresses, and alerts you in Shopify Admin.
+OrderMerge scans for unfulfilled orders from the same customer and alerts you to combine shipments in Shopify Admin.
 One box instead of two.
 One label instead of two.

 7-day free trial · $9.99/month